Welcome Brothers and Sisters in Christ!

 The Venerable Dr. Darrell Critch.
 As a member of the Liturgy and Common Worship Task Force, Darrell also served as the first chair of the Music Task Force.
 He serves as rector of the Anglican Church of the Good Samaritan in St. John’s, Newfoundland in Canada.
 In addition to having his Doctor of Ministry, Fr.
 Darrell also holds degrees in both music and music education and was the primary translator of the New Coverdale Psalter included in our Province’s new Book of Common Prayer.

 Jeremy Redmond.
 Jeremy serves as both the Youth Ministry Associate and the Music Associate at St. Peter’s Cathedral in Tallahassee, Florida.
-He is also a wiz at music typesetting and is currently working on typesetting the Province’s new Altar Missal.
+He is also a wiz at music typesetting and has just completed work on the Province’s new Altar Book.